 While neither you nor your spouse may sell or transfer your shares of the property/assets without the consent of the other, a TBE can be terminated/voided at any time by divorce or mutual consent of the spouses.
 In both cases the agreement becomes a tenancy in common where the right of survivorship no longer applies and each spouse may sell their share in the property/assets.
 Alternately, spouses can agree to convey title to the property/assets to a third party by gift or deed.

-There are both benefits and drawbacks to these types of joint ownership and it is important to know both before going with this option.
+There are both benefits and drawbacks to these types of joint ownership and it is important to know both before going with any joint ownership option.

 The major benefit is that joint ownership settles the right of property ownership automatically and avoids the problems created by the probate process when the first owner dies.

 Since it is jointly owned, creditors can’t go after the property if only one owner has debt or declares bankruptcy.
 Some states will even protect the survivor from the deceased owner’s creditors.

 Since both co-owners have access to the properties/assets, one owner may be able to take advantage of the other, especially if they are having cognitive decline as they age.

 Because both tenants must agree on any sale of property/assets, discord among owners can complicate these sales.

 If one owner becomes incapacitated, the other owner(s) can’t make any decisions on the incapacitated owner’s share of the property/assets.
 Joint decisions would still be required for selling or transferring the property/assets, since both owners are still alive, even if one of the owners is unable to.
 This would prevent the unaffected owner from selling or transferring the property/asset, unless planned for ahead of time.

 Either co-owner will be completely responsible for expenses if the other co-owner does not pay their share.

 Joint tenancy gives the survivor sole rights to the property/assets, which can also be a problem if not done carefully.